 If you are HIV positive, most likely you will be on ART (Antiretroviral therapy) i.e. the treatment regime for HIV.
 With ART, HIV can be controlled to a large extent enabling one to lead a normal, stress-free life.
 With proper and regular medications, ART has been found to lower the viral load of an HIV-affected individual to an undetectable level which means that the count of HIV virus in the blood is too low to be detected by tests.
 However, it may take up to 6 months after starting ART to reach those undetectable levels.

 Regular screening for viral load and CD4 counts while on ART is essential to keep a check on the viral load.
 So, when one achieves this undetectable viral load, the transmission of HIV is rare and unprotected sex is possible with minimal risk.
 However, using a condom for safe sex is always recommended as a condom provides protection against other STDs as well.

 Another way to prevent HIV transmission is PrEP.

 PrEP (Pre-Exposure Prophylaxis) is a medicine that can be taken by the partner of an HIV +ve individual to protect against HIV transmission.
-So, if one is at risk of exposure to HIV such as in case of HIV +ve partner, PrEP can be started.
+So, if one is at risk of exposure to HIV such as in the case of an HIV +ve partner, PrEP can be started.

-PrEP is known to be more than 99% effective in protecting against HIV from sexual transmission, if taken as prescribed.
+PrEP is known to be more than 99% effective in protecting against HIV from sexual transmission if taken as prescribed.
 It is a single pill to be taken once daily for as long as the risk of exposure exists.
-The effectiveness of PrEP begins after atleast 7 days of taking the medicine regularly.
+The effectiveness of PrEP begins after at least 7 days of taking the medicine regularly.
 Taking the medicine daily is important for maximum protection.